elixir-bridge/elixir-bridge.github.io/04_Mix_Applications/01-mix.markdown

 ## Mix

 A build tool for elixir to building elixir apps.
-If you’re familiar with Ruby, Mix is Bundler, RubyGems, and Rake combined.
+If you’re familiar with Ruby, think about Mix as Bundler, RubyGems, and Rake combined.

 ## Creating our first Project